 Next, go to the Vendors tab.
 For many (but not all) Statewide Contracts, you will find attachments to each Vendor’s record that provide detailed pricing and services information, sometimes including extracts from the Vendor’s bid.
 Statewide Contractors may find it helpful to see what other Statewide Contractors are offering for similar goods/services on the Contract.

 RFQ (Request for Quote) is a term used by many Contract users to describe a solicitation that is open only to Statewide Contractors on one or more Statewide Contracts.
 The Contract User Guide will tell you when/if this is required by the Statewide Contract.
-However, for transparency purposes, some Contract users post RFQs on Comm-PASS, even when this is not otherwise required, particularly if the estimated value is significant.
-Statewide Contractors may sign up for Comm-PASS notifications (see the “Join” tab) in any “Areas of Interest” that users are likely to select when posting RFQs.
+However, for transparency purposes, some Contract users post RFQs on COMMBUYS, even when this is not otherwise required, particularly if the estimated value is significant.
+Statewide Contractors may sign up for COMMBUYS email notifications of bids whose commodity codes match the commodity codes selected by the vendor as part of the COMMBUYS registration process Since Commonwealth users are not yet accustomed to use of commodity codes, it is recommended that vendors select all commodity codes that are at all relevant to their products and services.
+If this results in too many email notifications, vendors may edit their information to drop commodity codes at any time.

 OSD hosts an annual marketing and training trade show, usually in late April or early May, to educate public purchasers and contract end-users on the commodities and services available on statewide contracts, highlight innovative environmentally preferable (green) products, and provide marketing and networking opportunities to the business community.

-The attendees at these events have included public purchasers and contract end users representing all Commonwealth agencies, cities and towns across the state, independent authorities, higher education and eligible not for profit human and social service organizations.
+The attendees at this event have included public purchasers and contract end users representing all Commonwealth agencies, cities and towns across the state, independent authorities, higher education and eligible not for profit human and social service organizations.

 The OSD $ave$mart Program is a partnership between OSD and Statewide Contractors to create additional cost savings opportunities for all Commonwealth Contract Users.
 Statewide Contractors who wish to attract new clients may find that offering a $ave$mart can be beneficial.